hashgraph/hedera-services/docs/design/virtual-addresses.md

 - `ContractCreate/ContractCall` that result in new contract creation should add an Ethereum public address `evmAddress` for `CREATE` & `CREATE2` to `contract.account.virtualAddresses`
 - Update `ContractCreateTransitionLogic/ContractCallTransitionLogic` implementations to parse the `virtual_address_override` value from the transaction body and determine the appropriate Ethereum public address `evmAddress` per transaction as described [here](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#transaction-evm-address-value)

+#### Externalize changes through transaction records
+- All relevant details will be exposed in record files as described in the table from [HAPI changes section](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#hapi-changes) of HIP-631

 ### Queries
 - Update `GetAccountInfoAnswer.responseGiven` to return the virtual addresses list for an account
 - Introduce new `CryptoGetAccountVirtualAddressesQuery` in order to return unbounded list of virtual addresses for an account

 ### Global properties
-Create the following properties to configure the virtual addresses' behavior:
+- Create the following properties to configure the virtual addresses' behavior:
   - `virtualAddresses.maxNumber` - the maximum number of virtual addresses per account
   - `virtualAddresses.canDisable` - toggle for the ability to disable virtual accounts
-- `virtualAddresses.canRemove` - toggle for the ability to remove virtual accounts
+  - `virtualAddresses.canRemove` - toggle for the ability to remove virtual accounts (will not be needed initially since removal is not a goal)

 ## Phases of development